lucky-media/guidelines/pages/onboarding.md

-# Mac Development Environment Setup Guide
+# Mac & Windows Development Environment Setup Guide

 Welcome to the team!
-This guide will help you set up your MacBook for development.
+This guide will help you set up your MacBook or Windows machine for development.
 Follow these steps to install the necessary tools and software.

+## Mac Development Environment Setup Guide

 ## 1. Install Homebrew